ssebs/ssebs-www/content/about.md

 Online, I go by <span class="text-quaternary">ssebs</span>.
 Like most usernames, I came up with that when I was a kid.
 Basically a combination of my first and last name.

+Want to see what kind of work I've done?
+Download my [resume!](/media/Sebastian-Safari-Resume.pdf)

 <--COLSPLIT-->

 {{< image src="./img/me_vacay.jpg" title="Photo of me on my honeymoon." class="w-[256px] rounded-md border-2 border-primary" >}}